rinojs/rinowebdev/src/mds/en/documents/preprocessing-api.md

 arguments:
 {
     filename: `This is the file path of tot file.`,
-    data: `js object, json data for injecting to the html, css and javascript` }
+    data: `js object, json data for injecting to the html, css and javascript`,
+    props: properties that is passed from the parent.
+List.
+}
 ```